sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 $destinations='[{name: "MyErpSystem", url: "https://URL"}]'
 ```

-**Note:** Some services, other than the sandbox service and the mock server, may require user credentials for the request execution.
+Some services, other than the sandbox service and the mock server, may require user credentials for the request execution.
 If you would like to connect to such a service, use the following snippet instead:
 ```Shell
 $destinations='[{name: "MyErpSystem", url: "https://URL", "username": "USER", "password": "PASSWORD"}]'